Keto Diet For Dummies - Rami Abrams - E-Book

 Anticipating Changes in How You’ll Feel

-Testing to See if You’re in Ketosis
+Testing to See whether You’re in Ketosis

 Chapter 4: Getting to Know Your Macros